 - Trade watching kids with a neighbor one or two mornings a week.
 Then each mom gets one full morning without the kids and it doesn’t cost anything.

-- Set aside kid time and work time so that you are able to focus on the kids when you are together and focus on work when it’s work time.
+- Set aside kid time and work time so that you’re able to focus on the kids when you’re together and focus on work when it’s work time.

 - Let the business follow you rather than sitting around waiting for calls.

-Lesley Spencer Pyle, founder of the national association of Home-Based Working Moms () of Austin, TX offers additional tips:
+Lesley Spencer Pyle, founder of the National Association of Home-Based Working Moms of Austin, Texas, offers additional tips:

 - Organize a babysitting co-op with other work-at-home moms to trade babysitting with.

-- Outsource some of your work to other HBWMs and take time to enjoy your children during the summer.
+- Outsource some of your work to other home-based working moms and take time to enjoy your children during the summer.

 - Get a used computer for your kids.
 Learning programs are great fun and they teach them while they play.